Learning Services Assistant for MassCUE

 Position is based on 30 hours per week at $25 per hour.
 Any workshops developed and taught by the LSA would be paid at the MassCUE workshop instructional rate.
 Position is classified as an employee for the organization.

-Strong candidates will be contacted for any additional information and for the possibility of an on-site interview.
-Anticipated start date is August 1, 2020.Print this page
+Strong candidates will be contacted for any additional information and for the possibility of an interview.
+Anticipated start date is October 1, 2020.Print this page